dynatrace-oss/unguard/README.md

     ```

     > Note: This needs to be done every time you re-create the cluster.
+    > You might need to repeat those steps once you deploy additional charts,
+    > e.g. for `jaeger`, `jaeger-operator`, `mariadb-release` at the moment.

 5.  **Build and run the Vogelgrippe application with [Skaffold](https://skaffold.dev/)**